-Canyon Creek had declines in SSS(1) of 2.3% and 2.9% in Q2 2019 and YTD 2019, respectively.
-The sales from the Canyon Creek location in Etobicoke, Ontario which was permanently closed in Q1 2018, and the Canyon Creek location on Front Street in downtown Toronto, which permanently closed in Q2 2019, have been excluded from the calculation of SSS(1) performance for Q2 2019 and YTD 2019.
+Canyon Creek had declines in SSS(1) of 6.7% and 4.2% in Q3 2019 and YTD 2019, respectively.
+The sales from the Canyon Creek location in Etobicoke, Ontario which was permanently closed in Q1 2018, and the Canyon Creek location on Front Street in downtown Toronto, which permanently closed in Q2 2019, have been excluded from the calculation of SSS(1) performance for Q3 2019 and YTD 2019.
 A new Scaddabush restaurant was opened in November of 2017 on the site of the closed Canyon Creek in Etobicoke.
 Management continues to evaluate options for the Canyon Creek portfolio to improve performance.

-Scaddabush SSS(1) performance for Q2 2019 and YTD 2019 includes seven Scaddabush locations (Mississauga, Richmond Hill, Scarborough, Oakville, Vaughan, Ontario, and Front Street as well as Yonge and Gerrard in downtown Toronto).
-Scaddabush generated SSSG(1) of 0.7% in Q2 2019 and 0.6% in YTD 2019.
-The new Scaddabush restaurant in Etobicoke, Ontario is excluded from the calculation of Q2 2019 and YTD 2019 SSSG(1) as it was not in operation for the entire comparable periods a year ago.
-Scaddabush continues to build upon prior year periods of exceptional SSSG(1).
-Subsequent to Q2 2019, SIR closed the Scaddabush location at the Square One shopping centre in Mississauga, Ontario for six days to complete a renovation.
+Scaddabush SSS(1) performance for Q3 2019 and YTD 2019 includes seven Scaddabush locations (Mississauga, Richmond Hill, Scarborough, Oakville, Vaughan, Ontario, as well as Front Street and Yonge and Gerrard in downtown Toronto).
+Scaddabush generated SSSG(1) of 0.4% in Q3 2019 and 0.6% in YTD 2019.
+The new Scaddabush restaurant in Etobicoke, Ontario is excluded from the calculation of Q3 2019 and YTD 2019 SSSG(1) as it was not in operation for the entire comparable periods a year ago.
+Scaddabush continues to build upon prior year periods of strong SSSG(1).
+During Q3 2019, SIR closed the Scaddabush location at the Square One shopping centre in Mississauga, Ontario for six days to complete a renovation.
 This location, which was the first Scaddabush location (opened in July 2013), received a décor refresh and a major menu update.
 The new food program implemented at this location was first tested at the Oakville, Ontario Scaddabush location and is expected to be rolled-out to the remainder of the Scaddabush locations in 2019 to drive SSSG(1).
+Subsequent to Q3 2019, SIR opened a new Scaddabush restaurant in the Mimico neighbourhood of Etobicoke, Ontario.

-The downtown Toronto Signature Restaurants generated SSSG(1) of 0.9% in Q2 2019 and had a SSS(1) decline of 0.4% in YTD 2019.
+The downtown Toronto Signature Restaurants had SSS(1) declines of 4.1% and 1.7% in Q3 2019 and YTD 2019, respectively.
 The Loose Moose continues to be impacted by increased local competition and an overall decline of more than 20% in event attendance at major downtown Toronto sporting and entertainment venues in YTD 2019.
 During Q2 2019, SIR started a major renovation at The Loose Moose in downtown Toronto.
-The Loose Moose was closed for four days at the end of Q2 2019, and an additional 10 days subsequent to the quarter.
-The Q2 2019 and YTD 2019 SSS(1) for the Signature Restaurants does not include the new Reds Square One in Mississauga, Ontario, which opened during Q2 2018, on December 11, 2017.
+The Loose Moose was closed for four days at the end of Q2 2019, and an additional 10 days in Q3 2019.
+The Q3 2019 and YTD 2019 SSS(1) for the Signature Restaurants does not include the new Reds Square One in Mississauga, Ontario, which opened during Q2 2018, on December 11, 2017.